Last Updated on: 9th October 2023, 02:25 pm

 Hermit crabs that are extremely sick or have lost a limb may be unable to keep themselves inside their shells, leading to them falling out when they move.

-Once the hermit has fallen out, it may be unable to get back into the shell.
+Once the hermit has fallen out, it may not return to the shell.

 It seems like it purposefully vacated the shell and refused to return.
 In truth, it wanted to but couldn’t.
 It may have succumbed to an outside threat, if not the original injury or illness, shortly after.